-Waiver Information: No water testing waivers were granted in 2024.
+Waiver Information: No testing waivers granted in 2024.

 Please share this information with anyone who drinks this water (or their guardians), especially those who may not have received this report directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this report in a public place or distributing copies by hand, mail, email, or another method.